Raydon - UK Airfield Guide

 Aerial view

-Note: The first picture, taken by the author in July 2015, clearly shows the WW2 site, and, on the north side of the airfield - the RAYDON WINGS site (see below) can also be clearly seen.
+Note: The first picture, taken by the author (through perspex) in July 2015, clearly shows the WW2 site, and, on the north side of the airfield - the RAYDON WINGS site (see below) can also be clearly seen.

 The second picture (2018) was obtained from Google Earth ©

-353rd Fighter Group
+353rd Fighter Group (Moving in during April 1944)

 Location: E of B1070, NE of Raydon, NW of Great Wenham, 3nm SE of Hadleigh